What To Know About Buying A Condo With A VA Loan

 The Bottom Line: VA Loans And Condos Can Be A Great Fit

+You can use a VA loan to buy a condo as long as you’re eligible to take out a VA loan and the property’s HOA meets the VA’s requirements.
 The process for getting your VA loan can feel like it has additional hurdles to overcome, but there are significant benefits to gain.
-They check condo developments to make sure they’re a good investment for you, HOA fees, the other unit owners and the owner-occupancy rate in the development or complex.
+The VA will check condo developments to make sure they’re a good investment for you, HOA fees, the other unit owners and the owner-occupancy rate in the development or complex.

 Ready to buy a condo with a VA loan?
 Start the approval process with Rocket Mortgage®.
 Learn whether you qualify for a VA loan to start your condo search as soon as possible.